JackAILab/ConsistentID/README.md

 Your star will help facilitate the process.
 The extended code and data will be published upon acceptance of our paper.
 - [x] Release ConsistentID training, evaluation code, and demo!
 - [x] Release the SDXL model trained with more data, with enhanced resolution and generalizability.
-- [ ] Release the multi-ID input version, inpainting with controlnet version et. al to guide the improvement of diversity.
+- [x] Release the FGID dataset with improved Qwen2.5-VL captions and its evaluation benchmark.

 ## 📢 Release
+- [2025/12/31] 🔥 The ConsistentID paper has been officially accepted by TPAMI, with more updated technical details and data released.
+- [2024/12/28] 🔥 We have updated the technical details of the [paper](https://arxiv.org/abs/2404.16771).
 - [2024/12/28] 🔥 We have updated the technical details of the [paper](https://arxiv.org/abs/2404.16771).
 - [2024/12/27] 🔥 We update the pretrained parameters of [ConsistentID_SDXL](https://huggingface.co/JackAILab/ConsistentID/tree/main) and you can now experience SDXL's [Demo](https://huggingface.co/spaces/JackAILab/ConsistentID-SDXL).
 - [2024/05/28] 🔥 We release the data production instructions and [scripts](https://github.com/JackAILab/ConsistentID/blob/main/data/FGID.sh).